 Graduating BHEA seniors have the opportunity to apply for our two annual scholarships, both awarded at our annual high school graduation ceremony:

-Outstanding Senior Scholarship.
-This scholarship was established to recognize a student who exemplifies the heart of BHEA through character, leadership, participation, spiritual mindedness, a heart for learning, and through their overall representation of BHEA.
+- Outstanding Senior Scholarship.
+This scholarship was established in 2016 to recognize a student who exemplifies the heart of BHEA through character, leadership, participation, spiritual mindedness, a heart for learning, and through their overall representation of BHEA.